Title IX Compliance Guide for Mandatory Reporters

 Any unwelcome sexual advance, request for sexual favors or other written, verbal, or physical conduct of a sexual nature when:

-- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, education or participation in a University activity;
+- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, education or participation in a University program or activity;

 Any non-Consensual sexual act, including but not limited to rape, sexual assault, sexual battery and sexual coercion.
 Sexual Violence also includes Relationship Violence and same-sex assaults.